Sanders to outline 'what democratic socialism means to me'

 WASHINGTON — Seeking to rebut President Donald Trump's attempts to cast him and Democrats as too liberal, Vermont Sen. Bernie Sanders plans to give a speech Wednesday on democratic socialism, the economic philosophy that has guided his political career.

 He made similar remarks during his first presidential campaign in 2016, when he faced questions about his decadeslong association with democratic socialists.
-He's again confronting criticism from in and out of his party during his second presidential bid, and the speech, which the campaign is billing as a major address, is an attempt to directly speak to the scrutiny.
+He's again confronting criticism from in and out of his party during his second presidential bid, and the speech, which the campaign is billing as a major address, is an attempt to reframe the debate about his views.

-But he's doing this in a reshaped political landscape in which he's no longer the sole progressive taking on an establishment candidate.
+But he's doing this in a reshaped political landscape in which he's no longer the sole progressive taking on an establishment candidate, as he was in 2016 when he battled Hillary Clinton.
 He's one of nearly two dozen Democratic White House hopefuls, several of whom are also unabashed liberals.
 And they're all operating in an environment dominated by Trump.

 "We now have a president who is attacking me and others because we believe in democratic socialism," Sanders said in a Tuesday interview with The Associated Press in which he previewed his speech.
 "This is a president who believes in socialism, but the difference is he believes in socialism for large corporations and the wealthy, not the working people."